Test free of charge

 In addition, the law is likely to be rolled out further over the next few years, meaning that more and more companies will be affected.

-An overview: The Supply Chain Act explained simply
+An overview: The Supply Chain Act simply explained.

-To better understand the core elements of the supply chain act, let’s break it down into its main components:
+To better understand the core elements of the Supply Chain Act, let’s break it down into its main components:

-4. Complaint mechanism: Companies must have a mechanism through which people can complain if they believe their rights have been violated.
+1. Grievance mechanism: Companies must have a mechanism through which people can complain if they believe their rights have been violated.

 How can companies ensure compliance?